-An interface showing the important information, no matter where you are.
+An interface that shows the important information, no matter where you are.

 People were never quite sure if things were set up properly before traveling abroad.
 This made them uneasy and unsure whether to trust the product.